Osaka withdraws from WTA Finals

-World number three Naomi Osaka has withdrawn from the season-ending WTA Finals in Shenzhen due to a right shoulder injury.

-The Japanese opened her campaign with a three-set victory over Petra Kvitova on Sunday but has deemed herself unfit to take part in her second Red Group match against Ash Barty on Tuesday.
+The Japanese opened her campaign with a three-set victory over Petra Kvitova on Sunday but deemed herself unfit to take part in her second Red Group match against Ash Barty.

 In a statement, Osaka said: "I’m disappointed to have to withdraw from the Finals.